hydro-informatics/hydro-informatics.github.io/_sources/documentation/glossary.md

   ```

   *French: Transport solide <br>German: Sedimenttransport*

+Shallow water equations
+  In shallow (i.e., small water depths) and wide waters (many rivers), the assumption of hydrostatic pressure distribution can be made to simplify the {term}`Navier-Stokes equations`.
+The corresponding simplified form of the {term}`Navier-Stokes equations` is referred to as the shallow water equations.
+The shallow water equations imply that vertical flow velocity is negligible compared to horizontal (and longitudinal) flow velocity.
+This assumption is valid in many river systems, but there are several cases for which the shallow water equations are not suited {cite:p}`kundu_fluid_2008`.

+  For instance, the depth-averaged shallow water equations are **not suited** for any pressurized flows (e.g., at weirs or in pipes).
+This eBook recommends to **use the shallow water equations** only when the water depth is smaller than a 1/20 times the characteristic wavelength (e.g., flood waves or in tsunami/oceanic models) and when the water depth is smaller than 1/10 of the wetted channel width.
+The application of the shallow water equations is featured in this eBook with the tutorials on 2d numerical modeling (i.e., in the {ref}`BASEMENT <basement2d>` and {ref}`Telemac2d <telemac2d-steady>` chapters).

+  *French: Équations (de Barré) de Saint-Venant <br>German: Flachwassergleichungen / Saint-Venant-Gleichungen*

 Suspended load
   Suspended load is a special type of {term}`Sediment transport` describing the displacement of fine particles with the bulk flow.